Saskatoon Blades bare their teeth in 3-2 win over Prince Albert Raiders - Saskatoon | Globalnews.ca

 Saskatoon Blades bare their teeth in 3-2 win over Prince Albert Raiders

-In their second outing in less than 24 hours, the Saskatoon Blades defeated the Prince Albert Raiders 3-2.
+In their second outing in less than 24 hours, the Saskatoon Blades defeated the Prince Albert Raiders 3-2 on Sunday in Western Hockey League (WHL) action.

-It was their second of eight meetings this season, after the Raiders defeated the Blades 4-3 in overtime in their lone meeting Oct.
+It was their second of eight meetings this season, after the Raiders defeated the Blades 4-3 in overtime in their first meeting on Oct.
 21.

 READ MORE: Saskatoon Blades fall 4-1 to Kamloops Blazers

-The Blades got out to an early lead thanks to a goal from Cameron Hebig 4:58 minutes in, and the ice was flooded with stuffed animals, as SaskTel Centre hosted their annual teddy bear toss.
+Saskatoon got out to an early lead thanks to a goal from Cameron Hebig 4:58 minutes in, and the ice was flooded with stuffed animals, as the Blades hosted their annual teddy bear toss.

 Jordy Stallard and Curtis Miske found the back of the net twice for the Raiders, both times to even the score, but Alec Zawatsky’s goal in the third period would be the game-winner for the Blades.
 Their series with Prince Albert is now even at 1-1 this season.